saiftynet/Covid19Epidemiology/README.md

 # Covid19Epidemiology

 John Hopkins has collected data for COVID-19 cases to be used for general public consumption and analysis.
-This code aims to allow the data to be used in Perl applications to observe data points, display trends graphically and perform statistical anaylysis.
+Other data sets also exist.
+The purpose of these set of scripts, developed using experience from the PerlWeeklyChallenge and EZPWC, is to allow collaborative development of such tools mainly in Perl.
+The shell  eases the processes required to fork this repository,  create a local clone and then manages the development of scripts and modules, as well as keeping the data they generate.

-The importer script is developed using experience from EZPWC, creates a local clone of the John Hopkins repo, converts the data into simple hashes and stores them locally.
-This hash is then used by other scripts to generate tables and charts or transform the data into other formats (e.g. for embedding or use in other tools).
+The workflow is in development, and it has to be noted that there are already similar much more advanced collaborative efforts elsewhere.
+It is however possible that others may find the work here useful, or may wish to contribute.